stonemjs/docs/src/docs/architecture/build.md

 ```

 Stone.js gives you control where you need it, and safety where you don't.
-The `stone.config.mjs` is your **build-time command center**, shaping how your application continuum turns into a portable artifact — ready for any platform.
+The `stone.config.mjs` is your **build-time command center**, shaping how your application continuum turns into a portable artifact, ready for any platform.

 ## Custom Bootstrap File

-Every Stone.js system begins with a **bootstrap file** — a special entry point used during the build to assemble and initialize your continuum system.
+Every Stone.js system begins with a **bootstrap file**, a special entry point used during the build to assemble and initialize your continuum system.

 This file isn't created manually and doesn’t appear in your project by default.
 Instead, it's auto-generated internally when you run dev or build commands.
 Each environment (server, client, console) has its own dedicated bootstrap file.